abstools/abstools/website/src/site/sphinx/examples/gis-modeling.rst

    }

-Running the Example
+Running the example
 -------------------

-Since the model includes a custom html page and support library, the compiler needs to run with the ``--modelapi-index-file`` and ``--modelapi-static-dir`` arguments.
+Because the model includes a custom html page and support library, the compiler needs to run with the ``--modelapi-index-file`` and ``--modelapi-static-dir`` arguments.
 See the `Makefile
 <https://github.com/abstools/absexamples/tree/master/collaboratory/examples/gis-modeling/Makefile>`__